ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/Research_Methods/Insulin_README.md

 ### 2. ProInsulin_Processing.py

-This script processes the pre-pro-insulin to generate PRO-INSULIN.
+This script processes the pre-pro-insulin to generate pro-insulin.
 It simulates the enzymatic cleavage and formation of disulfide bonds.
 Key functions include:

 - Reading and processing pre-pro-insulin files from the `./Synthesis_Outputs/PreProInsulin/` directory.
 - Cleaving the polypeptide chain and forming disulfide bonds.